-- (a) Term loans of the Group are secured by: - (i) legal charge over the Group's freehold land, long term leasehold land and factory building as disclosed in Note 7(c) to the financial statements; - (ii) joint and several guarantee issued by certain Directors of the Group; - (iii) guarantee by external credit guarantee providers (namely Syarikat Jaminan Pembiayaan Perniagaan Berhad); - (iv) a debenture having a fixed charges over the Group's machinery and equipment as disclosed in Note 7(c) to the financial statements; - (v) corporate guarantee provided by the subsidiaries and related party; and - (vi) a first debenture incorporating a fixed and floating charge over present and future assets of a subsidiary.
+- (a) Term loans of the Group are secured by: - (i) legal charge over the Group's freehold land, long term leasehold land and factory building as disclosed in Note 7(c) to the financial statements; - (ii) joint and several guarantee issued by certain Directors of the Group; - (iii) guarantee by external credit guarantee providers (namely Syarikat Jaminan Pembiayaan Perniagaan Berhad); - (iv) a debenture having a fixed charges over the Group's machinery and equipment as disclosed in Note 7(c) to the financial statements; - (v) corporate guarantee provided by the Company and subsidiaries; and - (vi) a first debenture incorporating a fixed and floating charge over present and future assets of a subsidiary. - (b) Term loans of the Company are repayable by 60, 84, 120 and 240 equal monthly instalments. - (c) Information on financial risks of borrowings and its remaining maturity is disclosed in Note 34 to the financial statements.